Mahmoud217TR/my-cheat-sheets/laravel/tips & tricks.md

 If you want to add a fav icon to your website:

-- make the logo in `ico` format for example the file name is `logo.ico`.
+- make the logo in `ico` format for example make the file name is `logo.ico`.
 - put the `.ico` in `public/images` folder.
 - put this in the header: